MoriTanosuke/blog/_posts/2013-10-09-convert-mercurial-to-git.markdown

 ---
+title: 'Converting a mercurial repository into a git repository'
+date: 2013-10-09 00:00:00
+tags:
 layout: post
-title: "Converting a mercurial repository into a git repository"
 ---
 Today I cloned a [mercurial][0] repository, because I'm using an android application that I may have some contributions for.
 The project is hosted on [Google Code][1] and is using a mercurial repository since the beginning.
 I'm a [git][2] user myself, so I don't want to give up my practiced workflows.

 After trying [hg-git][4] without success, I found [hg-fast-export][3].
 With this little tool I was able to convert the cloned mercurial repository into a git repository: